-When you want to do something new, your first instinct is to learn everything about it.
+When you want to do something new, your first instinct may be to learn everything about it.

 You want to make sure you know enough.

-And when you do know enough, you’re ready to start.
+And when you know enough, you’re ready to start.

 The problem is that you often don’t know when enough is enough.